nats-io/nats.net.v1/README.md

 it should reject messages where these are not met, primarily for enforcing your ordering or ensuring messages are not stored on the wrong stream.

-The PublishOptions are immutable, but the builder an be re-used for expectations by clearing the expected.
+The PublishOptions are immutable, but the builder can be re-used for expectations by clearing the expected.

 For example: